trimix3d/lol_best_adc_build_finder/README.md

 # Todo list

-- [x] add every relevent S14 ADC items - DONE
+- [x] add every relevant S14 ADC items - DONE
 - [ ] add every ADC - in progress
 - [ ] add every runes keystones - in progress
 - [ ] retrieve champions and items data automatically from community dragon (instead of updating values manually each patch) - to do